Morgan, Lewis & Bockius: U.S. presidents and presidential candidates

-Awards and honors
+Recognition

-In 2025, Morgan Lewis was named No. 1 best law firm for compensation and the No. 2 best law firm to work for by Vault.
-The firm also placed 10th in The American Lawyer's 2025 ALM AmLaw 200 list, which ranks U.S. firms by gross revenue.
-In 2024, Vault ranked the firm No. 1 for pro bono.
+In 2025, Vault named Morgan Lewis as the No. 1 best law firm for compensation, the No. 2 best law firm to work for, and the top firm for pro bono.
+The firm also placed 10th in The American Lawyer's 2025 ALM AmLaw 200 list, which ranks U.S. law firms by gross revenue.

-Morgan Lewis ranked 10th in the 2024 Global 200 survey.
+Morgan Lewis ranked 11th in the 2024 Global 200 survey.
 In September 2024, The Lawyer recognized Morgan Lewis as one of the top 10 international firms in its Global Litigation 50 report.

-In 2023, the firm ranked No. 9 globally among the largest law firms by revenue.
-The same year, Morgan Lewis received a perfect score on the Human Rights Campaign Foundation's Corporate Equality Index, receiving an Equality 100 Award.
+In 2023, Morgan Lewis received a perfect score on the Human Rights Campaign Foundation's Corporate Equality Index, receiving an Equality 100 Award.
 Since 2008, Morgan Lewis has been named annually as among the "Best Places to Work for LGBT Equality" by the Human Rights Campaign (HRC).

-In 2018, the Justice and Diversity Center (JDC) awarded Morgan Lewis its "Outstanding Law Firm in Public Service Award" for exceptional pro bono of JDC Legal Services and Diversity programs.
-That August, Morgan Lewis was among the 41 law firms to receive the first Mansfield Certifications, awarded for diversity hiring practices.

-In 2016 and 2017, Morgan Lewis was named among "America's Best Corporate Law Firms" by the NYSE Governance Service and FTI Consulting, Inc.